-Alphabet Inc. ranks in an above-average position in its peer group, with stability as the least supportive dimension.
+Alphabet Inc. ranks in the top quartile of its peer group, with stability as the main structural constraint.
 Price action is not yet fully confirming the underlying structural profile.

 Peer-relative scores, weakest to strongest

-Alphabet Inc. is a global technology company focused on internet services, digital advertising, and AI-driven products.
+Alphabet Inc. is a global technology company specializing in internet services and AI infrastructure.
+Its core businesses include search, advertising, and cloud computing.

 Break down GOOGL's position across all dimensions with the full interactive tool.